-Earlier this month, Founders Forum featured Europe’s fastest growing company in a fireside chat titled “FinTechs Adapting to Thrive” with Rishi Khosla, Co-Founder & CEO, OakNorth in conversation with Tunde Olanrewaju, Senior Partner, McKinsey & Company.
-This session was co-hosted with our 2020 Knowledge Partner, McKinsey & Co as part of FF Live’s weekly digital series.
+Founders Forum hosted Europe’s fastest growing company for an exclusive fireside chat earlier this month, entitled “FinTechs Adapting to Thrive”.
+The event featured Rishi Khosla, Co-Founder & CEO, OakNorth in conversation with Tunde Olanrewaju, Senior Partner, McKinsey & Company.

 The following lessons for founders and CEOs emerged from the discussion, focusing on managing businesses through crises and adapting to survive:

 1. Focus must be totally streamlined in crisis periods

 - Scrap all non-essential projects: your focus should be on the core, even if you can afford peripheral activity.

 - M&A should be pondered wisely: acquiring a business is a major distraction and if tangential to where you currently are then it can dilute your focus, however, acquiring adjacencies and strategic diversification could still be fruitful.

 - Clarify the objectives for your customer base: if your business is unable to open until the end of the year, what product or service can you provide until then?